 Combine sugar and water in a heavy, deep, ovenproof 10-inch skillet.
 Bring to a boil over medium heat, stirring occasionally.
 Cook to a light caramel stage or pale amber color, stirring occasionally.
 Remove from heat and swirl in butter.
 Set aside.

 Wash, core and cut each apple into 8 wedges.
 Arrange about 3/4 of the apple wedges in a tight, single layer over caramel.
 Place remaining apples atop first apple layer.

 Baste apples occasionally with syrup.
-Remove from heat and cool.
+Remove from the heat and cool.

 To prepare the cake

 Sift pastry flour into a bowl and add baking powder and 3/4 cup sugar.
 Make a well in the center.